 Aide à la maison

-You will learn to work with, feed, clean & train Alaskan Huskies as well as the puppies.
-You will also experience the Northern way of living and gain an insight into life in the Arctic.
+You will be a part of the lifestyle of a dogsledding kennel.
+You will get to know our Alaskan Huskies as well as the puppies.
+You will also experience the Northern way of living and gain an insight into life here in the Arctic and an insight to our culture.

 We are an active family who loves to be outdoors.
-The main goal for the season is the longest dog sledding race in Europe – the Finnmarksløpet (march 2021).
-In addition, we are having a few puppy litters and we will need help to take care of them, socializing them and playing with them.
+The main goal for the season is the longest dog sledding race in Europe – the Finnmarksløpet (but due to covid it's cancelled this year).
+Sometimes we also have puppy litters and we will need help to take care of them, socializing them and playing with them.

 · Responsible, organized and hardworking